How long do leeks last in the fridge

 3. Bad odor: Spoiled leeks emit a foul smell.
 If the leeks have a strong, unpleasant odor, it is best to discard them.

-See also How long do herbicides take to work
+See also How long to bake aubergine

 4. Mould formation: Inspect the leeks for any signs of mold.
 Mold growth indicates that the leeks are past their prime and should not be consumed.